Make Sure Your Record Reflects Your Character

 Conviction Expungement and Arrest Expungement

 Not every case is eligible to be expunged.
 Certain expungement requirements (such as lapse of time) must be met.
-For example, generally at least three years must have gone by since the date of the conviction, arrest, or judgment on a violation, that you wish to have expunged.
-In some situations, 10 years must have passed since the last arrest or conviction.
-If charges were never brought against you in court, but you were initially arrested, you may be eligible to have the arrest set-aside after one year.
+For example, at least one year must have gone by since the date of the conviction for a Class B or C misdemeanor or violation, minimum 60 days since arrest.
+The periods are longer for other convictions you wish to have expunged and set aside.
+In some situations, 7 years must have passed since the last arrest or conviction.
+If charges were never brought against you in court, but you were initially arrested, you may be eligible to have the arrest set-aside after 60 days.
 Eligibility for expungement isn’t always easy to determine without the help of an experienced expungement attorney.
-To see if you qualify to have your past mistakes or indiscretions set aside, and your criminal charges expunged or arrest record cleared, contact the Donahue Law Firm today.
-Your initial expungement consultation with an attorney is free.
-Call Today: (541) 216-7266.

 Even if you aren’t eligible for expungement, you may be eligible for other types of relief from long-term consequences such as Oregon driver license restoration, or getting your gun rights restored.

-Why You Need To Get Your Record Expunged
+Why You Need To Get Your Record Expunged and Set Aside

 More than just cleaning up your criminal record, expungement offers a host of benefits that can dramatically improve your quality of life.
 A criminal record, whether it’s an arrest or a conviction, can keep you from pursuing educational opportunities, new careers, and even places to live.